Google Chat

 Google Chat is a communication service developed by Google.
 Initially designed for teams and business environments, it has since been made available for general consumers.
 It provides direct messaging, group conversations, and spaces, which allow users to create and assign tasks and share files in a central place in addition to chatting.
+It is a component of Google Workspace.
 It can be accessed through its own website and app or through the Gmail website and app.

 It was first launched as Hangouts Chat on March 9, 2017, as one of the two apps to constitute the replacement for Google Hangouts, the other being Google Meet.
 It was renamed to Google Chat on April 9, 2020.
 It was initially only available for the Google Workspace software suite, but in February 2021 Google began rolling out Google Chat in "early access" to regular consumer accounts until it became fully available in April 2021.
 Google deprecated the original Hangouts and replaced it with Chat on November 1, 2022.